-Flash's plan was to toss some cheap Indian programmers and open source software into a blender and an IBM-style system would pop out.
+Flash's strategy was to toss cheap Indian programmers and open source software into a blender and an IBM-style system would pop out.
 Because "open source software" is magical.

-I was an IBM WCS-certified developer which was the legacy Skittles platform and has the complexity of a Boeing 737.
+I was an IBM WCS-certified developer (the legacy Skittles platform) which has the complexity of a Boeing 737.
 Flash's first mistake was lack of investigation into the legacy system.

 They hired me after their first year because their project was derailing.
 But nobody ever tells contractors this stuff.
 The director was replaced my first month, which raised my suspicions and I discovered several issues.